An Agentic Approach to Metadata Reasoning: Experimental Setup

 \subsection{Synthetic data lake creation}

-To simulate the redundancy, fragmentation, and quality degradation typical of enterprise data lakes, we developed a data creation pipeline that applies transformation to the BIRD dataset, yielding a messy, large-scale repository of tables.
-This expansion was achieved through three primary noise-injection operations:
+To simulate the redundancy, fragmentation, and quality degradation typical of enterprise data lakes, we developed a data generation pipeline that transforms the BIRD dataset into a noisy table repository via three noise-injection operations: